Seres Group: History

-In May 2007 the entire industrial group changed its name to Chongqing Sokon Automobile Co., Ltd: the Yu'an brand was kept only to identify the production of shock absorbers and components, the Dongfeng Yu'an brand present on the minivans thus became Dongfeng Sokon (abbreviated to DFSK in overseas markets).
+In May 2007 the entire industrial group changed its name to Chongqing Sokon Automobile Co., Ltd; the Yu'an brand was kept only to identify the production of shock absorbers and components, the Dongfeng Yu'an brand present on the minivans thus became Dongfeng Sokon (abbreviated to DFSK in overseas markets).
 In May 2012, the millionth vehicle of the Dongfeng Sokon joint venture was produced.

 On 15 June 2016, the Sokon group was listed on the Shanghai Stock Exchange.
 In the same year, the first SUV-type vehicles, resulting from the joint venture with the Dongfeng group called DFSK Glory 580, went into production.
 In addition, the start-up SF Motors was founded in Santa Clara, California, with the intention of producing electric vehicles.
 SF Motors purchased AM General's manufacturing facility and opened three development and design centers for electric vehicles (one in California, one in Michigan and one in Chongqing).

 In November 2018, the group restructured, with Sokon acquiring Dongfeng's share in the joint venture for 621 million euros, becoming sole owner of DFSK.
 In exchange, Dongfeng acquired 26.1% of Sokon for 620 million euros, becoming its majority shareholder.

 In January 2019 an agreement was signed with Huawei for the development of information technologies and software for electric vehicles.

-To improve the electric vehicle production in April 2022 Sokon signed an agreement with battery maker CATL, which will remain effective from 2022 to 2026.
+To improve its electric vehicle production, in April 2022 the company signed an agreement with battery maker CATL, which will remain effective until 2026.

+Seres actively expanded to export markets with its Seres and DFSK brands, by 2022 its cumulative exports amounted to 500,000 vehicles.

-In July 2022 the company name was changed in Seres Group.
+In July 2022, the company name was changed to Seres Group.

+In August 2024, Seres Group announced that it would invest in Huawei's subsidiary "Yinwang" (Shenzhen Yinwang Intelligent Technology Co., Ltd.), accounting for 10% of its shares, with a price of RMB 11.5 billion.